leobarone/IPSA_USP_EADA_2017/README.md

 Please, login at the [course page] (http://ipsa-usp.com/users/login) to access the readings (enrolled students only).

-The two books I use most and recommend reading are:
+The two books I use most and recommend reading for this course are:

 - Moore, W. H., & Siegel, D. A. (2013).
 A Mathematics Course for Political and Social Research.
 Princeton University Press.
 - Ross, S. M. (2010).
 Introductory Statistics.
 Academic Press.